 The approvals required will vary depending on the location and type of activity proposed.
 Table 1 provides examples, but the list is not exhaustive and additional activities may require a permit or approval.
 It is the responsibility of the proponent to contact the appropriate authorities.
-See Appendix B for additional information on applicable legislation.
+See Appendix B.